About our service

 Meet the Student Support team

-We are really proud of our service and we love speaking to students and helping them to problem solve and to overcome any barriers they may face.
+We are really proud of our service.
 Come and meet the team and find out just what drives us!

-She is really proud of the Student Support Service and how far it has come since its launch in April 2020.
+She is really proud of our Education offer and how far our service has come since its launch in April 2020.

 Likes: running, music, cooking and spending time with family and friends.